Raphael7788/Viewing-Web-Page-on-CMD/README.md

 # Viewing-Web-Page-on-CMD
-Just a simple Python after all
+Just a simple Python after all, using Python 3.6.4, hence the it will be different if you use other Python version.
+It's a simple code after all.

 This is only a simple code of Python for you to try, to view 1 web page on CMD.
 I guess, anyone can do it, hence I mentioned "just a simple Python after all".